How to Get Preapproved for a Mortgage | 2024

-When you’re ready to get serious about buying a house, the first step is to get preapproved for a mortgage.
-Preapproval shows you your home buying budget, interest rate, and future mortgage payment.
-And it tells real estate agents and Realtors you’re a serious buyer.
+When you’re ready to get serious about buying a house, one of the key steps is getting preapproved for a mortgage.
+Mortgage preapproval helps you understand your home buying budget, interest rate, and future mortgage payment.
+And it also signals real estate agents and sellers that you’re a serious buyer.

-In today’s housing market, it’s crucial to get preapproved before you try to make an offer on a home or even start house hunting.
-Here’s how to get preapproved for a mortgage in just a few steps.
+In today’s housing market, it’s crucial to get preapproved before you try to make an offer on a home.
+Here’s everything you should know about how to get preapproved for a mortgage.

 Get started on your mortgage preapproval.
 Start here